AliShahSafdari/To-Do-list/README.md

 ### Key Features <a name="key-features"></a>

--  Add a new book to the collection
+-  Add a new task to the collection
--  Remove a book from the collection
+-  Remove a task from the collection
--  Display all books saved in the collection
+-  Display all tasks saved in the collection
 -  Data is preserved in the browser's memory

 ## 🚀 Live Demo <a name="live-demo"></a>